 Bakuk Gas Field

-The Bakuk gas field contains one producing well and is located near the Syrian border.
-The well has averaged about 48 Mcf/D through the first half of 2016.
-One of our subsidiaries operates the field and has a 50% working interest.
-The field has limited opportunities for further development.
+The Bakuk gas field contains one shut-in gas well and is located near the Syrian border.
+The filed has limited opportunities for future development.

 Derecik Exploration Licenses – Zagros Basin